detomon/BlipKit/README.md

 Building the library
 --------------------

+First execute `autogen.sh` in the base directory to generate the build system:

+	blipkit$ sh ./autogen.sh

-First execute `configure` in the base directory:
+Next execute `configure` in the base directory:

 	blipkit$ ./configure